raspberrypilearning/catch-the-dots/en/step_2.md

 --- task ---
 Open the 'Catch the Dots' starter project.

 **Online:** Open Scratch starter project at [rpf.io/dots-on](http://rpf.io/dots-on).
-If you have a Scratch account, you can click on Remix in the top right-hand corner to save a copy of the project to your account.
+You can click on Remix in the top right-hand corner to save a copy of the project if you have a Scratch account.

 **Offline:** Download the starter project from [rpf.io/dots-off](http://rpf.io/dots-off) and then open it using the offline editor.